 Frequently Asked Questions

 How many times can a student take the PSAT/NMSQT?

 Most students take the PSAT/NMSQT once—in 11th grade.
-They can take it up to three times in high school but only once a year.
-Scholarship programs only look at the junior year PSAT/NMSQT score.
+Some schools also offer it to students in 10th grade.
+They can take it only once per school year.
+Some scholarship programs only look at the junior year PSAT/NMSQT score.

 Can ninth graders take the PSAT/NMSQT?

-Yes, but they won't be eligible to enter the National Merit Scholarship Program.
-The PSAT/NMSQT is designed for 10th and 11th graders.
+Yes, but only certain students (typically students in 11th grade) are eligible to enter the National Merit Scholarship Program, as described in the PSAT/NMSQT Student Guide.
+The PSAT/NMSQT is designed to be grade appropriate for 10th and 11th graders.